The DailyER

-The DailyER, formerly titled The Dailyer Nebraskan and The DailyER Nebraskan (often referred to as The DER), established in 2008, is a satirical newspaper produced monthly during the fall and spring semester at the University of Nebraska-Lincoln.
+The DailyER, formerly The Dailyer Nebraskan and The DailyER Nebraskan (often referred to as The DER), established in 2008, is a satirical newspaper produced monthly during the fall and spring semester at the University of Nebraska–Lincoln.
 Although The DailyER has a similar name and is also university-funded, it is not affiliated with UNL's official newspaper, The Daily Nebraskan.
-The current editor-in-chief is Liam Spieker.
+The current editor-in-chief is Brian Streeter.

 History

 The paper was started by Carson Vaughan, who also served as its first editor.
 The paper's fight and eventual victory in becoming a UNL-sanctioned newspaper created much fanfare within the Lincoln community.
-Other editors for The DailyER have included John Rincon, Jacob Zlomke, Mitch McCann, Alex Wunrow, Tyler Keown, Colin Loberg, Drew Preston, Kellie Wasikowski, Matt Rothgeb, Maggie Rieckman, and Liam Spieker.
+Other editors for The DailyER have included John Rincon, Jacob Zlomke, Mitch McCann, Alex Wunrow, Tyler Keown, Colin Loberg, Drew Preston, Kellie Wasikowski, Matt Rothgeb, Maggie Rieckman, Liam Spieker, and Brian Streeter.

 In 2009, the paper went into a brief hiatus because of funding, but hosted a concert in Omaha to help pay for publishing costs.